 “You can even do exercises while laying on your back,” Dr. Bonow said.
 “Anything that increases aerobic activity is beneficial.”

+If you’re in pain, talk to your doctor about prescription and over-the-counter drugs.
 There are different types of anti-inflammatory medications.
-Non-steroidal anti-inflammatory drugs (NSAIDs) include over-the-counter medicines such as ibuprofen and naproxen, and prescription drugs such as Celebrex (celecoxib).
-However, taking these can increase risk for heart attack, so they are often avoided by heart patients.
-Other medications may cause the body to retain water, which can aggravate hypertension, also called high blood pressure, or lead to heart failure.
+Non-steroidal anti-inflammatory drugs include over-the-counter medicines such as ibuprofen and naproxen, and prescription drugs such as Celebrex.
+(Taking these can increase your risk for heart attack, so heart patients often avoid them.)
+Other medications may cause the body to retain water, which can aggravate high blood pressure or lead to heart failure.

-Feeling frustrated or depressed about your condition is understandable.
-As challenges arise, keep in contact with your healthcare provider, Dr. Bonow said.
-It's also imporant to manage stress, especially if stress causes you to do things that are bad for your heart health, including smoking, not getting enough sleep, avoiding regular exercise or eating unhealthy foods.
+It's also important to manage stress, especially if it causes you to do things that are bad for your heart health, including smoking, not getting enough sleep, avoiding regular exercise or eating unhealthy foods.